-SYSTEM ACADEMIC ADVISORY COMMITTEE
+REGIONAL CAMPUS ACADEMIC ADVISORY COMMITTEE

-The system academic advisory committee is composed primarily of faculty representing all eight campuses and is chaired by the provost.
-The purpose of this committee is to provide recommendations regarding the academic mission of the university and academic issues affecting more than one campus to the president, provost, or other committees and governing bodies.
+The regional campus academic advisory committee is composed of faculty representing the four regional campuses, the vice provosts, and is chaired by the provost.
+The purpose of this committee is to provide recommendations regarding the academic mission of the university and academic issues affecting the regional campuses to the president, provost, or other committees and governing bodies.